GadgetTrak

-GadgetTrak is a company based in Portland, Oregon, that develops theft recovery and data protection software under the same name.
+Until 2019, GadgetTrak was a company based in Portland, Oregon, that developed theft recovery and data protection software.
 The company was founded in February 2007 by Ken Westin with the launch of the first theft recovery product for USB mass storage devices, tracking stolen devices including iPods, flash drives, digital cameras and other devices when connected to a computer.
 The company was issued a patent for the technology on February 24, 2009.
 GadgetTrak's technology was featured during a special segment by Dateline on iPod theft where they tracked stolen iPods and confronted the thieves.
 A customized version of the technology was embedded in FLIR thermal imaging cameras as part of an exclusive licensing agreement under the name ThermaTrak utilized for both theft recovery as well as export controls.

-Patents

-The company has been issued two patents for its groundbreaking technologies:

-Patent No. 9,083,624 applies to the process of tracking lost or stolen computing devices by the use of Wi-Fi and/or GPS and/or cellular triangulation.

-Patent No. 7,496,201 applies to the process of tracking and recovering devices such as iPods, flash drives, and digital cameras.